GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_PreAnalysis_API.md

    - HQLL: `0`

 **Description:**
 Sets the PA lookahead buffer size.
 The longer the buffer depth, the better the quality and the longer the latency.
+Suggested lookahead buffer sizes are 11(short), 21(medium) or 41(long).

 ---